 Open House at Amazing Lash Studio in Wayne, NJ Saturday May 6th!

-The Real Housewives of New Jersey Star Jacqueline Laurita and Daughter Ashlee Homles will be attending!
+The Real Housewives of New Jersey Star Jacqueline Laurita and Daughter Ashlee Homles in person!

 Take advantage of their offers: